MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-concepts/user-location.md

 * Ability to add and remove listeners to be notified when the user interrupts the map and changes the tracking mode from centeredOnUser back to none

 ### Directionality Cone Orientation
 * Ability to set the directionality cone's orientation to be using heading (direction phone is pointing in) or bearing (direction user is moving in).

 ### Signal Lost Alert Action
 * Ability to set whether or not the signal lost alert should be shown when signal lost is detected.

 ## Examples

-### Show the user's location on the map with default settings using MSMapLocationProvider(iOS) and GPSMapLocationProvider(Android)
+### Show the user's location on the map with default settings using MSMapLocationProvider(iOS) and GooglePlayMapLocationProvider(Android)

 **iOS**